 - LCK Spring 2019 Round-up – South Korea

-For many years the Korean LCK was where the strongest LoL teams played but that seems to have changed with a shift in power away from Korea and more towards Europe, China and North America over 2018.
+For many years the LCK power rankings were where the strongest LoL teams played but that seems to have changed with a shift in power away from Korea and more towards Europe, China and North America over 2018.
 Even so, the LCK remains a hugely competitive competition.

 Starting on Jan.16, the 10 teams competing have played either six or seven games each and at the moment it is Griffin, a relatively new team that have started the campaign superbly with six wins from six.
 Behind them are the newly promoted team SANDBOX Gaming, whi have a 5-1 record before the more familiar names of SK Telecom T1 (5-2) and KING-ZONE Dragon X (4-3) and Hanwha Life Esports (also 4-3) complete the top five.